devinbarry/netgate-xml-to-xlsx/README.md

 1. provide mypy guidance
 1. check for unexpected data as we're working from XML samples and not a specification.

-## Tools
-    * nox
-    * tbump: setting version number

-### Using flakeheaven
-The large collection of flakeheaven plugins is a bit overboard while I continue to find the best mixture of plugins that work best for my projects.

 ### Cookiecutter References
 * [cookiecutter-hypermodern-python](https://github.com/cjolowicz/cookiecutter-hypermodern-python)